-- Ensure that all science disciplines are taught within our curriculum - Teach at least one science lesson per week - Children to build on prior knowledge and skills - A STEM guestion of the week for the children to answer - Lessons should be practical, exploratory and reflective of the learning preferences of our children - Outdoor learning and field work opportunities must be maximised - Key vocabulary for each unit being explicitly linked to lessons through diagrams/ CIP/ pictures/ objects and experiments. - Provide time for child led investigations once every half term using the investigation line. - Investigation line on display and linked to what you are doing.
-Using speech bubbles/ post it notes/ photos to link to each stop (question) - Use STEM/ explorify/ Ogden Trust and ASE websites to come up with Hooks for start of unit/investigation
+- Ensure that all science disciplines are taught within our curriculum - Teach at least one science lesson per week - Children to build on prior knowledge and skills - A STEM question for the children to answer every half term - Lessons should be practical, exploratory and reflective of the learning preferences of our children - Outdoor learning and field work opportunities must be maximised - Key vocabulary for each unit being explicitly linked to lessons through diagrams/ CIP/ pictures/ objects and experiments. - Provide time for child led investigations once every half term using the investigation line. - Investigation line on display and linked to what you are doing.
+Using speech bubbles/ post it notes/ photos to link to each stop (question) - Use STEM/ explorify/ Ogden Trust/Concept Cartoons and ASE websites to come up with Hooks for start of unit/ investigation

-- Clear outcomes for each lesson using a key question (Look at the Science STAR) - Use STAR and ASE to track children's progress - Evidence in science books may include: annotated diagrams, annotated photos, differentiated work to define technical vocabulary, QR codes and investigation stickers - Annual local/national/global projects to take place in summer 1- e.g.2020 Reduce one use plastic - Children can make links using science skills and knowledge across the curriculum - Children are resilient and reflective when discussing or carrying out a scientific enquiry
+- Clear outcomes for each lesson using a key question (Look at the Science STAR) - Use STAR and ASE to track children's progress - Evidence in science books may include: annotated diagrams, annotated photos, differentiated work to define technical vocabulary, QR codes and investigation stickers - Annual local/national/global projects to take place in summer 2- e.g.2020 Reduce one use plastic; 2023 Food Waste and 2024 recycling plastic - Children can make links using science skills and knowledge across the curriculum - Children are resilient and reflective when discussing or carrying out a scientific enquiry